 Smith Vantage MIPS

-The Smith Vantage MIPS is a hybrid in-mold helmet weighing 17.5 oz.
-It gives skiers a flawless experience with a high performance, an absolute comfort, full protection, and an eye-catching appearance.
+The Smith Vantage MIPS is a hybrid in-mold helmet, tipping the scales at 17.5 oz.
+It offers skiers an unparalleled experience, combining high performance, absolute comfort, comprehensive protection, and a striking appearance.

 The adjustable chin strap will lock you in pleasantly while the superior 21 vents provide absolute ventilation.
 It’s not exaggerated to say you would feel NOTHING when wearing it.